annabelle-z-li/AI-research-level-2/week-09-citations.md

 ## Reflection

 All four Week 7 sources are carried forward into this citation file and none were dropped at the formatting stage.
-But one source from the Week 7 near-miss list — the 2024 MT3 follow-up (YourMT3+) — may be worth revisiting if I need a more current reference for the state-of-the-art gap argument, but only if I can verify the claim and find the supporting passage.
+But one source from the Week 7 near-miss list, the 2024 MT3 follow-up (YourMT3+), may be worth revisiting if I need a more current reference for the state-of-the-art gap argument, but only if I can verify the claim and find the supporting passage.